 Oldhamstocks is a very small village and civil parish hidden away in the rolling Lammermuir hills of Southern Scotland.

+The name has Anglo-saxon origins (meaning the farm of or by the old homestead).
 The parish has an unusually high proportion of buildings listed for their architectural merit.
 In the village they include: the A listed parish church, graveyard walls and watch house; B listed market cross, wellhead, Old Manse, ‘Braeview’, ‘Wight House’ and Stottencleugh farmhouse; and C listed ‘Greenend’, ‘Broadwood’, ‘October Cottage’ and Mill Cottage.

 Art by Roni B

-The images on this page are courtesy of Roni B and are available for sale by clicking on the title link along with lots of other images from all over Scotland.
+The images on this section are courtesy of Roni B and are available for sale by clicking on the title link along with lots of other images from all over Scotland.
 Thanks for allowing us to display your talent Roni B!

 • • •